bsdimp/mk211bsd/STATUS.md

 of the old/new since we still have the short symbol name length; (2) the vax has various changes to get away from 16-bit ints; and (3) the vax has more extensive reloc info than the pdp-11.
-After careful selection of what came from 2.10.1 and what came from 4.3BSD's ld.c, I think I have a good ld.c.
+After careful selection of what came from 2.10.1 and what came from 4.3BSD's ld.c, I think I have a good ld.c, but one that's maybe a little different than what's actually shipping.

 We learned from ld.c that ranlib must be producing the oldformat, but inside the new portable ar format.
 It's is believd that this was accomplished by copying a